2.6 Multi-Access Networks

 As indicated by the CSMA name, the Ethernet is a multiple-access network, meaning that a set of nodes sends and receives frames over a shared link.
 You can, therefore, think of an Ethernet as being like a bus that has multiple stations plugged into it.
 The “carrier sense” in CSMA/CD means that all the nodes can distinguish between an idle and a busy link, and “collision detect” means that a node listens as it transmits and can therefore detect when a frame it is transmitting has interfered (collided) with a frame transmitted by another node.

 The Ethernet has its roots in an early packet radio network, called Aloha, developed at the University of Hawaii to support computer communication across the Hawaiian Islands.
 Like the Aloha network, the fundamental problem faced by the Ethernet is how to mediate access to a shared medium fairly and efficiently (in Aloha, the medium was the atmosphere, while in the Ethernet the medium was originally a coax cable).
 The core idea in both Aloha and the Ethernet is an algorithm that controls when each node can transmit.

-Interestingly, modern Ethernet links are now largely point to point; that is, they connect one host to an Ethernet switch, or they interconnect switches.
-As a consequence, the "multiple access" algorithm is not used much in today's wired Ethernets, but it is now used in wireless networks, such as 802.11 networks (also known as Wi-Fi).
+Modern Ethernet links are now largely point to point; that is, they connect one host to an Ethernet switch, or they interconnect switches.
+As a consequence, the “multiple access” algorithm is not used much in today’s wired Ethernets, but a variant is now used in wireless networks, such as 802.11 networks (also known as Wi-Fi).
 Due to the enormous influence of Ethernet, we chose to describe its classic algorithm here, and then explain how it has been adapted to Wi-Fi in the next section.
 We will also discuss Ethernet switches elsewhere.
-For now, we'll focus on how a single Ethernet link works.
+For now, we’ll focus on how a single Ethernet link works.

 Digital Equipment Corporation and Intel Corporation joined Xerox to define a 10-Mbps Ethernet standard in 1978.
 This standard then formed the basis for IEEE standard 802.3, which additionally defines a much wider collection of physical media over which an Ethernet can operate, including 100-Mbps, 1-Gbps, 10-Gbps, 40-Gbps, and 100-Gbps versions.